jpabadir/pace-c/documentation/tech-directives/setup.md

-# Steps to setting up your local environment
+# Setting up and troubleshooting your local environment

 ## Setup steps
 ### General